Walk and Be Well

 "I was even more motivated to walk even on the days I was feeling exhausted from a full day of work."

-The Walk and Be Well podcast is available on your mobile device through Podbean or Apple Podcasts.
+The Walk and Be Well podcast is available on your mobile device!

-Visit the Walk and Be Well podcast page (please note: you will leave cpg.org) now to listen to program episodes, and start walking!
+Show notes can be found at Walk and Be Well (please note: you will leave cpg.org)

 "It was a very helpful and uplifting experience...
 A real positive viewpoint..."